cis547/cis547.github.io/resources/course-vm.markdown

 The labs for this course are delivered through the course’s Github repository.
 So you will need to install git on your machine.
 You can find the instructions [here][git-install].
-Once you have installed git you should, clone the course repository from github with:
+Once you have installed git, you should clone the course repository from GitHub with:

 ```sh
 $ git clone https://github.com/cis547/cis547vm.git